abuhoryrapranto/teebay-backend/README.md

-## About Laravel
+## Teebay

-It is a backend app for Teebay.
+It is a backend app.
 I used Laravel as a backend framework, PostgreSQL as a Database, Fortify for email verification, Sanctum for Api Authentication, Predis as Redis Driver.

 ### Installation Processes